rsiepelinga/board-games-app/README.md

-# Getting Started with Create React App
+# Getting Started with Table Talk App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `node server/index.js`

+Runs the server in the development mode.\
+Open [http://localhost:8000](http://localhost:8000) to view it in your browser.

+Paths:
+`/api/collection/username/:username`
+`/api/boardgame/:id`

+The page will not automatically reload when you make changes.\

 ### `npm start`